Autoflow/SecurePHP/README.md

 }
 ```

-and require autoload.php and getInstance() method.
+and require autoload.php and get a new instance ..

 ```php
 require('vendor/autoload.php');